anuvind2973/Web-Application-Security/File Inclusion/File Inclusion.md

 <p align="justify">If the target web application did not allow. and / in our input, we can URL encode ../ into %2e%2e%2f, which may bypass the filter.</p>

-<p align="justify">Furthermore, we may also use Burp Decoder to encode the encoded string once again to have a double-encoded string, which may also bypass other types of filters.</p>
+<p align="justify">Furthermore, we may also use the Burp Decoder to encode the encoded string once again to have a double-encoded string, which may also bypass other types of filters.</p>

 ### Appended Extension